udacity/create-your-own-adventure/english/invite-friends/camp_fire/ghost-stories/ghost-stories.md

-You start telling a really scary ghost-storie.
+You start telling a really scary ghost story.
 Everybody is listening to you when suddenly a huge scream comes from the next room.

 Do you: